 mtrkr_inspect_address is a Read tool with low risk.
 Read-only tools are generally safe to allow by default.

 Yes.
-Add a rate_limit block to the mtrkr_inspect_address rule in your Intercept policy.
+Add a rate_limit block to the mtrkr_inspect_address rule in your PolicyLayer policy.
 For example, setting max: 10 and window: 60 limits the tool to 10 calls per minute.
 Rate limits are tracked per agent session and reset automatically.

-Set action: deny in the Intercept policy for mtrkr_inspect_address.
+Set action: deny in the PolicyLayer policy for mtrkr_inspect_address.
 The AI agent will receive a policy violation error and cannot call the tool.
 You can also include a reason field to explain why the tool is blocked.